MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you enable or don't configure this policy, sign in click to action dialog is shown on New tab page.

 If you disable this policy, sign in click to action dialog isn't shown on the New tab page.

+This policy is deprecated as the feature has not been enabled in Microsoft Edge, and this policy will not be supported for Microsoft Edge in the future.

   #### Supported features: